Sheriff-Unit-3/Bloxd.io-API-code/API Code.md

  *
  * @param {PlayerId} playerId - Id of the player
  * @param {CustomTextStyling} message - The text contained within the message.
 Can use `Custom Text Styling`.
- * @param {number} distanceFromAction - The distance from the action that has caused this message to be displayed, this value
+ * @param {number} distanceFromAction - The distance from the action that has caused this message to be displayed, this value will be used to determine how the message flies across the screen.
  * @returns {void}
  */
 sendFlyingMiddleMessage(playerId, message, distanceFromAction)